 - Although this tool is not an absolute must, if you do buy one, you'll realize just how easy it makes testing the voltages inside the wires.

-- If you need to see what this tool looks like, you can see it here: Wire Piercing Probe.
+- If you need to see what this tool looks like, you can see it here (this is what I use): Goupchn 4mm Banana to Banana Plug Test Leads Kit (Amazon affiliate link).

 As you can see from the list above, it's nothing that's gonna' break the bank.